MAB PA-15 pistol

 The MAB PA-15 (Pistolet Automatique 15, also known as the P-15 or P.15 Standard) was a French semi-automatic pistol, designed by the Manufacture d'armes de Bayonne.
 The model number, 15, refers to the magazine capacity.
 The PA-15 was introduced in 1966 along with a short-lived 8-round version with a single stack magazine, the P-8.
+The PA-15 was the first 9mm semi-automatic pistol available with a double stack magazine since the introduction of the Browning Hi-Power in 1935.

 Use

 The PA-15 was designed for commercial sale, primarily for export as French laws severely restricted the possession of "military-caliber" arms (which included the ubiquitous 9mm).
 The pistols were proofed at the St Etienne proof house and many were exported to the US.
 Early pistols are blued, later ones Parkerized.
 There was a competition version called the P-15 F1.
 This version had a longer slide and barrel (150mm), and an adjustable rear sight.
 While the French armed forces did not adopt the PA-15, the Army, Air Force (Armée de l'Air) and the Gendarmerie bought limited quantities of the competition model under the designation Pistolet Automatique de Précision (PAP) Modèle F1.
 When the French Gendarmerie was looking for a double-action pistol with a high magazine capacity to replace their aging PA 1950s, MAB produced an experimental model of the PA-15 with double-action lockwork.
 However, the Gendarmerie instead procured a license to manufacture the Beretta 92F as the MAS G-1, and the double-action PA-15 was not commercially produced.
 Outside France, in the 1970s the Finnish military, border guard and police tested the pistol, but only the border guard adopted the PA-15 in 1975.

 When the Manufacture d'armes de Bayonne closed in 1982, all remaining PA-15 parts were sold to a French company, Lechkine Armory (Armurerie Chevasson), which as of 2009 still assembled and sold new PA-15s, and is the sole source for new PA-15 parts.